matthewwachter/mw-recipes/appetizers/italian-pasta-salad.md

 - dressing: italian vinaigrette base (always best if you make it yourself!):
     - most important is the red wine vinegar and olive oil, and

+- You may include:
+    - lemon juice
+    - fresh garlic
+    - dijon mustard
+    - dried oregano
-    - may include lemon juice, fresh garlic, dijon mustard, dried oregano, salt and pepper.
+    - salt and pepper.

 MEASURE WITH YOUR HEART

 ## Instructions
 1. make the tortellini, drain and cool.